IsraelThompson7/BeeTee/README.md

 ## Abstract

 Because it is not trivial to use a private iOS framework, I implemented a demo application for the `BluetoothManager.framework` in iOS 7.
+I have not used the ARC.

 Based on the [AppStore guideline §2.5](https://developer.apple.com/appstore/resources/approval/guidelines.html) not to use private (undocumented) functions it is not possible to publish apps with the `BluetoothManager.framework` in the AppStore.
 Your may need a valid membership of the [iOS Developer Program](https://developer.apple.com/programs/ios/).